FirstWhack/project-reverse-engineer/README.md

 * Build the front end (npm run build)
 * Run the server (the server is only necessary to proxy the request to https://login.microsoftonline.com/common/discovery/v2.0/keys)
 * Open the app at localhost:{PORT_SHOWN_IN_BUILD}
+* Sign into any Microsoft account (should work with any organizational directory OR personal account (xbox, Outlook.com, Skype, etc. . .))

 **My brief notes**